-Phone technology has evolved significantly, with something available for everyone.
+Phone technology has significantly evolved, making something available for everyone.
 However, these devices have traditionally been targeted at a young, tech-savvy audience looking for the next trend.
-More so than an older generation of users who would also benefit, both on a practical and entertainment level.
-We feel like there are smartwatches for everyone, including seniors.
+But an older generation of users would also benefit from the same technology, for both practical and entertainment uses.

-That perspective is shifting, with technology companies realizing that there are smartwatches for seniors.
-Understandably the needs of these users differ from their younger counterparts.
-But there are many opportunities to make a difference for the group.
-Research undertaken by Ofcom confirms older people are embracing technology.
-For example, smartphone use among the over-75s has been rising steadily in recent years.
+Recent research and studies confirm older people are embracing technology.
+For example, smartphone use among consumers over 75 years old has been rising steadily in recent years.
 Specifically, smartphone use has risen from 8% in 2015 and 15% in 2016 to 18% in 2017.

 Confidence in using a smartphone is likely to encourage older people to try out a smartwatch or activity tracker.
-So, they’re no longer just for athletes or the fashion-conscious.
+So, they’re no longer intended for athletes or the fashion-conscious.

 The smartwatch is becoming increasingly popular and can offer the wearer multiple benefits and flexibility.
-But, for the older person, a smartwatch can seem daunting.
-Especially considering the small screen, fiddly buttons, and a complicated setup process when pairing with a phone.
+But, for the older person, a smartwatch can seem daunting with its small screen, fiddly buttons, and a complicated setup process when pairing with a phone.
 We’ve put together this guide to help you navigate the smartwatch market.

 What to look for in Smartwatches for seniors

-It appears that smartwatches available in the market today for older people can be classified into one of two types; a smartwatch focusing on health monitoring and location tracking or a smartwatch that does those things, and much more, i.e., with built-in apps and cellular functionality.
-How do you know which smartwatch is right for you?
+It appears that smartwatches available in the market today for older people can be classified into one of two types:

 There are a few key elements to consider when choosing a wearable: